slepc/slepc/doc/source/documentation/manual/st.md

 It should be clear from the previous discussion, that `STPRECOND` does not work in the same way as the rest of spectral transformations.
 In particular, it does not rely on `STBackTransform`.
 It is rather a convenient mechanism for handling the preconditioner and linear solver (see examples in section [](#sec:lin)).
 The expressions shown in tables [](#tab:transforms) and [](#tab:op) are just a reference to indicate from which matrix the preconditioner is built by default.

-There is the possibility that the user overrides the default behaviour, that is, to explicitly supply a matrix from which the preconditioner is to be built, with:
+There is the possibility that the user overrides the default behavior, that is, to explicitly supply a matrix from which the preconditioner is to be built, with:

 ```{code} c
 STSetPreconditionerMat(ST st,Mat mat);